Thursday, November 26, 2020

 Dolly's kittens didn't even make it onto the website last weekend.
 When I arrived this morning there was only one left with Dolly.
 He was the one that was too snuffly to be desexed.
 (I thought it was a ginger but the microchip never lies).

 And Flash was adopted by a woman who already has two cats.
-Lily was desexed yesterday.
-Her leg was though her collar this afternoon.

 We have a Lucky cat who was handed in by a Good Samaritan.
 Her collar has slipped over her shoulders which is quite appropriate as she has stitches on her side (lateral desex).
 (She is where Belle was).